 Microsoft ADFS SSO

-Squadcast supports SAML 2.0 based Single Sign On (SSO) login for Microsoft Active Directory users and you can set it for your organisation by following this integration guide.
+Squadcast supports SAML 2.0-based Single Sign-On (SSO) login for Microsoft Active Directory users and you can set it for your organization by following this integration guide.

 Add Relying Party Trust.

 Enter data about the relying party manuallyand click